PikalounJM/myblog/content/about/index.md

 Hi, I'm Jimin.

- I'm a Product Owner and Data Scientist currently based in Seoul, South Korea.
+ I'm a Product Owner and Data Analyst currently based in Seoul, South Korea.

 I work in the hospitality industry, where I'm responsible for product operations and delivering actionable insights through data analysis and modeling to enhance customer experience.
 **I am now focused on advancing my career toward becoming a Data Scientist.**

-In 2022, while launching 'Locallive', which is a regional co-prosperity platform, I realized that data-driven decisions were essential for business growth.
+In 2022, while launching 'Locallive', a regional co-existence e-commerce platform, I realized that data-driven decisions were essential for business growth.
 To harneess the power of data for greater business efficiency and growth, I decided to pursue graduate studies in data science while continuing to work.

 I'm confident that pursuing this path was one of the best decisions I've made. **My goal is to collaborate with talented data scientists, continuously learn, and contribute to impactful data-driven solutions.**